Skip to content

 Bali with Kids – family travel in Bali

-Yes!
-Bali is one of the most family-friendly destinations in Indonesia and Southeast Asia.
+Yes.
+Bali is one of the most family-friendly destinations in Southeast Asia and works well for babies, toddlers and older kids.
 The island offers many activities for children of all ages, from calm beaches with shallow water for toddlers to waterparks, wildlife experiences, and cultural adventures for older kids.

 Families can find kid-friendly accommodations across Bali, including resorts with children’s clubs, villas with private pools, and safe, comfortable family rooms.
 Dining is easy with local and Western options, and plenty of spots for picky eaters.